paldhous/ucb/2016/intro-data/md_raw/class3.md

 ### Analyze data on high-technology exports

-Load the file `techexports_gdp.csv` into Google Sheets, set up a header row and resize the columns as we did in Week 1.
+Load the file `techexports_gdp.csv` into Google Sheets, set up a header row as we did in Week 1.
 The data should look like this:

 ![](./img/class3_1.jpg)